sparkfun/SuperHeadphones/docs/hardware_overview.md

 </figcaption>
 </figure>

 The screws are located back behind the black plastic.
-Because of the angle, they can be a little difficult to access, but with a small Phillips head screw driver and the right amount of pressure, it can be done.
+Because of the angle, they can be a little difficult to access, but with a small Phillips head screwdriver and the right amount of pressure, it can be done.